 The Office focuses on various sectors of the space commerce industry, including satellite navigation (GPS), commercial remote sensing, space transportation, and entrepreneurial activities.
 The Office participates in government-wide discussions of space policy issues as well as internal efforts to increase NOAA’s use of commercial space solutions.

-This 2007 document provides the vision, mission statement, functions, outcomes and objectives, and action plan for the Office based on stakeholder inputs collected in 2006-2007.
+The Office of Space Commerce also published a strategic plan in 2007 that provides the vision, mission statement, functions, outcomes and objectives, and action plan for the Office based on stakeholder inputs collected in 2006-2007.
 View PDF

 Commerce Department Partners

-To accomplish its mission, the Office of Space Commercialization coordinates with a variety of organizations across the Department of Commerce, including:
+To accomplish its mission, the Office of Space Commerce coordinates with a variety of organizations across the Department of Commerce, including:

 - Office of the Secretary of Commerce